 Professional documents begin with an introductory paragraph, which should usually perform the same function in any document.
-The introduction should tell the reader what the document is, why it was written, why it's being sent to the reader, what purpose it has, and what content will follow.
+A strong introduction answers why the document was written, why it was sent to the reader, what its purpose is. what content is to follow, and why the reader should, indeed. keep reading.
 That sounds like a lot, but it may only be 2-3 sentences, depending on the nature of the document.
 In a longer report, you may need 3-5 introductory paragraphs, with each paragraph answering one of those questions.